johnsoncodehk/tsslint/README.md

 npm install tslint --save-dev
 ```

+**Type Definition Update:**

-Finally, run the following command to update JSDoc for built-in rules:
+After installing `tslint`, run the following command to update JSDoc for built-in rules:

 ```bash
 npx tsslint-config-update
 ```

+**Usage in `tsslint.config.ts`:**

+Use `importTSLintRules` to load rules.
+This function automatically reads `rulesDirectory` from your `tslint.json` to support third-party TSLint plugins.

 ```ts
 import { defineConfig, importTSLintRules } from '@tsslint/config';